bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 Build types mean the way your build is packaged, for example, compiled as `debug` or `release`.

-Flavor means when an app's core code is enhanced with different features resulting in different versions of the same app (just to mention the most common examples: free/paid, demo/full).
+Flavor means when an app's core code is enhanced with features resulting in different versions of the same app (just to mention the most common examples: free/paid, demo/full).

 Finally, where all of the above blends together is build variant, which we will mention in this guide a lot.
 Build variant means the combination of flavors and build types, for example: